The Act of Reinstating Independence of Lithuania was signed on 16th February 1918.

 On the 3rd of December the annual meeting of the ENIC/NARIC centers of Estonia, Latvia and Lithuania took place online.
 Such meetings are usually held in the first quarter of the year, at the one of the countries.
 However, due to the COVID-19 pandemic, the date and format of the meeting were changed.

 External evaluations of study fields has been launched, on the basis of which study fields will be accredited.
 Visits of international expert panels to higher education institutions will take place in November-December this year and the scope of evaluation will cover 8 study fields – dental hygiene, electrical engineering, history, literature, mechanical engineering, art history, regional studies and transport engineering.

-The Centre for Quality Assessment in Higher Education (SKVC) informs that as of 16 March, in order to prevent the spread of the coronavirus, visitors will temporarily be served remotely.
+The Centre for Quality Assessment in Higher Education (SKVC) informs that as of 28 October, in order to prevent the spread of the coronavirus, visitors will temporarily be served remotely.
 Consultations will be provided by phone and email, while applications will be accepted online.
 Applications for academic recognition of foreign qualifications are accepted via the Electronic Recognition Area (EPE IS).